 Pluricanonical maps are usually important tools to study birational geometry of projective varieties.
-Recently, due to the boundedness theorem separately proved by Hacon-M$^{\text{c}}$kernan, Takayama and Tsuji, it has raised a hope to look into explicit birational geometry of high dimensional varieties of general type.
+Recently, due to the boundedness theorem independently proved by Hacon-M$^{\text{c}}$kernan, Takayama and Tsuji, it has raised a hope to look into explicit birational geometry of high dimensional varieties of general type.
 In dimension 3, the development is much favorable by virtue of \cite{Ex1, Ex2} where the following is known: \begin{itemize} \item[$\diamond$] the volume $\Vol(V)\geq \frac{1}{2660}$, and \item[$\diamond$] the pluricanonical map $\map_m$ is birational for all $m\geq 73$ \end{itemize} where $V$ is any nonsingular projective 3-fold of general type.
 Even though, birational geometry in dimension 3 is far from being well-understood.

-As far as we know 3-folds with very small volume and very bad pluricanonical behaviors all have invariants $p_g=q=0$ and they correspond to surfaces with $p_g=q=0$ (i.e. Godeaux surfaces, Campedelli surfaces, Burniet surfaces and so on).
+As far as we know 3-folds with very small volume and very bad pluricanonical behaviors all have invariants $p_g=q=0$ and they correspond to surfaces with $p_g=q=0$ (i.e. Godeaux surfaces, Campedelli surfaces, Burniat surfaces and so on).
 Threefolds with $p_g=1$ form a very typical class of which pluricanonical behaviors are slightly better.
 Those with $p_g>1$ should be ragarded as general objects from the point of view of ``moduli''.
-A feasible strategy to study 3-folds of general type might be to dispart the set of target 3-folds into 3 subsets and to treat each of them by an appropriate method, say,
+A feasible strategy to study 3-folds of general type might be to distinguish the set of 3-folds into 3 subsets and to treat each of them by an appropriate method, say,

 where $X_i$ denotes an arbitrary 3-fold of general type.
 Though all above 3 parts are known up to some extent, none of them is clear enough.
-It is with this motivation that we would like to go further to do a possible classification.
+The motivation of this article is to go further on classification.

 In this paper we are interested in the third part ${\mathfrak V}_{3,2}$.
 Based on our previous papers \cite{IJM, MA} and Chen-Zhang \cite{MZ}, we would like to investigate certain parallel phenomenon between surfaces and 3-folds. {}First of all let us make the following interesting comparison of known results: